 - Production-grade components

 - Hard potting material encapsulation of multiple chip circuitry enclosure with removal/penetration attempts causing serious damage.
+Note: No operating and storage temperature ranges were provided to the lab, so the module hardness testing was only performed at ambient temperature and no assurance is provided for Level 3 hardness conformance at any other temperature.

 - Hard metallic composite enclosure